jteerice/jteerice.github.io/_posts/2020-08-07-oscp_chall.md

 Nmap done: 1 IP address (1 host up) scanned in 22.70 seconds
 ```

 The main wordpress site on port 80 gives a hint, that the only user besides root is named oscp.
 Checking the robots.txt disallowed entry at http://192.168.1.207/secret.txt, we find a encoded private ssh key.
 I saved that text into a local file called `secret.txt` and ran the following command: `cat secret.txt | base64 -d > id_rsa`.
+Then `chmod 600 id_rsa`.

 ## Privilege Escalation